suresh147-ai/pulsenet-udp/CPP-MANUAL.md

 The lifetime of objects created by your library must be clear and managed correctly, primarily through the `std::unique_ptr` returned by factory functions.

 1.  **Safe to Destroy Anytime (Post-Creation):**
-    Objects returned via `std::expected<std::unique_ptr<T>, ErrorCode>` by a factory function (`CreateX()`) MUST be safe for the caller to destroy (by letting the `std::unique_ptr` go out of scope) at any point after successful creation, without requiring additional cleanup calls on other objects *unless explicitly documented as a coupled lifetime*.
+    Objects returned via `std::expected<std::unique_ptr<T>, Error>` by a factory function (`CreateX()`) MUST be safe for the caller to destroy (by letting the `std::unique_ptr` go out of scope) at any point after successful creation, without requiring additional cleanup calls on other objects *unless explicitly documented as a coupled lifetime*.
     *   Avoid designs where destroying object A in isolation causes crashes because object B (not owned by A's `unique_ptr`) still holds a raw pointer to A's internals without a proper observer/subscriber removal mechanism.

 2.  **No `.init()` Calls After Construction via Factory:**